-Sermon for the Fourth Sunday after the Epiphany January 29, 2016 Mass by The Reverend Peter R. Powell
+The Fourth Sunday after the Epiphany, January 29, 2016, Solemn Mass, by the Reverend Dr. Peter R. Powell

 Jesus as Elijah

 We continue in the Gospel this morning the reading from last week.
 Jesus is in the synagogue in Nazareth, his home town, and last week he read from Isaiah 61, then this morning he tells them what the reading means.

 Today’s Gospel begins with the response to Jesus’s teaching.
 It seems to me that in the response to Jesus’s preaching the congregation reacts that he sounds nice and isn’t it wonderful that Joseph’s little boy can sound so good.
 Then they immediately turn on him and say we’ve heard you can do healing acts, let’s see some!
 Jesus responds by talking about Elijah’s healing of gentiles and however or whatever he says, he so offends the Nazarenes that they threaten him to toss him off a cliff.